Darius I&II – 1986/89 Developer Interviews

 Kikuchi: Yeah, it’s important to have a variety of attacks for the bosses.
 It’s boring if they just sit there and fire standard bullet patterns at you.

 Fujiwara: The hermit crab boss had a normal shell at first, but it was lacking in impact.
 I tried a lot of different things to spice it up, and ultimately came up with the idea of using the Yamato battleship for its shell.
 I think it’s important to not get too stuck in a “programmer” mindset when designing enemies—it’s better to let your imagination run free.

 Compared with the bosses, the sprite for the player ship, the Silver Hawk, is quite small.
 I always felt that was a real shame because the original concept art was so detailed and well-drawn.
 That’s where the inspiration for the Mother Hawk came from, because I wanted to show the ship design in a bigger format.
 Also, in our original designs for the Silver Hawk, the top part of the ship could detach and attack enemies.
 We ended up not including that, so I thought I’d try using it for this boss.

-As for Bio Strong, the whole fetus thing was inspired by the space baby from 2001.
+As for Bio Strong, the whole fetus thing was inspired by the space baby from the movie 2001.
 That’s where those rotating grey slabs come from too, the ones that look like the Monoliths from 2001.
 Of course, this being the world of Darius, we used a fish egg, not a human fetus, for Bio Strong.

 Nakamura: We wanted to make Bio Strong a lot stronger, like a true “final boss”, but I guess he ended up kind of weak.